 In explaining the complex nature of football, the book draws on literature in sociology, history, psychology and beyond, offering real-life examples of footballing actions alongside illuminating thought experiments.
 The book is organized around four main themes considering the character, nature, analysis and aesthetics of football.
-It discusses football as an extra-ordinary, unnecessary, rule-based, competitive, skill-based physical activity, articulated as a social (as opposed to natural) kind that is fictional in character, and where fairness or fair play – contrary to much sport ethical discussion - is not centre stage.
-Football, it is argued, is a constructive-destructive contact sport and, in comparison to other sports, is lower scoring, more affected by chance, and is therefore more unpredictable and a more complex and denser drama to enjoy.
-By unpicking these threads, the book helps us to understand better the nature of football - what football is, how and why we play it, and what the game offers its followers that makes us so eagerly await match day - the nature of sport, and the importance of philosophy in explaining our socio-cultural worlds.
+It discusses football as an extra-ordinary, unnecessary, rule-based, competitive, skill-based physical activity, articulated as a social (as opposed to natural) kind that is fictional in character, and where fairness or fair play – contrary to much sport ethical discussion – is not centre stage.
+Football, it is argued, is a constructive- destructive contact sport and, in comparison to other sports, is lower scoring and more affected by chance.
+The latter presents to its spectators a more unpredictable game and a darker, more complex and denser drama to enjoy.

 Introduction: A Funny Old Game

 1. The Character of Football: This is Anfield

 2. The Nature of Football: A Game of Two Halves